COVID-19 INFORMATION – Portugal

 Please click here to be taken to the Visit Portugal website (in English) – Cliquez ici pour être redirigé vers le site Web de Visit Portugal (en Français) – Bitte klicken Sie hier, um zur Website von Visit Portugal zu gelangen (auf Deutsch) – haga clic aquí para ir al sitio web de Visit Portugal (en Español)

-UPDATE – ON THE 8TH JULY 2021 THE COUNCIL OF MINISTERS ANNOUNCED THAT IN ORDER TO GAIN ACCESS TO ANY TOURIST ACCOMODATION, INCLUDING INDEPENDENT SELF-CATERING UNITS, ALL GUESTS MUST PROVIDE PROOF OF A EU/UK VACCINE PASSPORT OR A NEGATIVE COVID TEST AS FOLLOWS :-
+UPDATE – ON THE 1st DECEMBER 2021 THE COUNCIL OF MINISTERS REIMPOSED THE REQUIREMENT THAT IN ORDER TO GAIN ACCESS TO ANY TOURIST ACCOMODATION, INCLUDING INDEPENDENT SELF-CATERING UNITS, ALL GUESTS MUST PROVIDE PROOF OF A EU/UK VACCINE PASSPORT OR A NEGATIVE COVID TEST AS FOLLOWS :-

 - PCR test, carried out within 72 hours prior to submission;